Close Shelf

 ECS Development Council members serve for a three-year term.
 Lay members must be confirmed adult communicants of The Episcopal Church in good standing.
 Clerical members must be canonically resident in the Diocese of Ohio.

 ECS Development Council members meet four times each year in full committee at Trinity Commons or by Zoom.
-Members are assigned to sub-committees called review committees.
-In November, each review committee meets separately to review grant applications in detail and to develop recommendations for review in full committee.
-In addition, each review committee helps development council members facilitate virtual site visits.
+Council members reach out to grant recipients for site visits as determined appropriate for the funding year.
+Review committees are formed from all Council members to consider applications and comments from site visits in the fall.
+In November, Council members make recommendations for review in full committee to allocate available funds.
 Each member is expected to promote awareness of the work of ECS among our parishes and community.
 Council members advocate for and make a financial contribution to the Bishop's Annual Appeal as they are able.

 Gifts, Experiences, and Skills: